 - Her original function was to review the movies that were too girly for The Nostalgia Critic, but she eventually revolted.
 Although in a way, she still keeps with this trope—in a blog post she notes that she was hired to bring more female viewers to the site, but women were still watching the boys (for the reasons you might expect) and only started coming after she started doing other subjects.
 It's worth noting she still does girly topics as well.

-- She examines the Ghetto in her video "Sleepless In Seattle vs. When Harry Met Sally...."
+- She examines the Ghetto in her video "Sleepless in Seattle vs. When Harry Met Sally...."
 She notes that the words Chick Flick are often preceded by the words "I don't like".
 She also asks why When Harry Met Sally averts the Ghetto.

 - Even though The Powerpuff Girls earned fans both male and female, creator Craig McCracken noticed that by the time the show reached its third season, it had spawned a disconcerting amount of girls-only merchandise.
 When Cartoon Network asked him to helm a Film Of The Series, he decided to bring Powerpuff Girls back to its action-packed, "whoopass" roots.
 The Darker and Edgier product received mixed reviews and made less money than any other movie of its year.
 There are also some worries the 2016 reboot is falling into the ghetto.

-- Avatar The Last Airbender got hit with the merchandising version, with no female action figures even though girls made up a good half of the cast.
-What made this even more jarring was that male characters who only appeared in a few episodes, like Jet, got action figures, but Katara, an Action Girl and a member of the MAIN CAST (appearing in all episodes except "Zuko Alone") never got one, nor did Toph, (also a main character from the second season onward) despite being more of a tomboy, nor the hero killing villainess Azula, even though her brother Zuko and his less Bad Ass rival Zhao did get figures.
+- Avatar: The Last Airbender got hit with the merchandising version, with no female action figures even though girls made up a good half of the cast.
+What made this even more jarring was that male characters who only appeared in a few episodes, like Jet, got action figures, but Katara, an Action Girl and a member of the MAIN CAST (appearing in all episodes except "Zuko Alone") never got one, nor did Toph, (also a main character from the second season onward) despite being more of a tomboy, nor the villainess Azula, even though her brother Zuko and his less badass rival Zhao did get figures.
 The creators of the show were not pleased by this.
 This is probably the reason why the Sequel Series The Legend of Korra, with its female lead, completely lacks any sort of toyline.

 - In The Simpsons episode "Bart's Friend Falls In Love", Milhouse takes his girlfriend to the treehouse.
 When she asks if Bart has any girl comics for her to read, Bart says he doesn't but his sister has a wide collection of crappy comics.